Ayash-Bera/L1-coqnet/README.md

 ## some values are hardcoded so that its easier for you to run i also made sure it runs using the env and i kept an example .env file if you need to run it locally

-## will host tommorow morning and update the readme with the live link its late now but i wanted to get it working

 ## System Architecture

 **Backend API:** http://34.58.121.43:8080/